glfw/glfw/README.md

  - [Wayland] Bugfix: Client-Side Decorations were destroyed in the wrong worder (#1798)
  - [Wayland] Bugfix: Monitors physical size could report zero (#1784,#1792)
+ - [Wayland] Bugfix: Some keys were not repeating in Wayland
  - [POSIX] Bugfix: `CLOCK_MONOTONIC` was not correctly tested for or enabled
  - [NSGL] Removed enforcement of forward-compatible flag for core contexts
  - [NSGL] Bugfix: `GLFW_COCOA_RETINA_FRAMEBUFFER` had no effect on newer